sawyerWeld/GameTheoryNotes/Week_7/problem_set_7.md

 - Each seller receives 0 and each buyer 1.
 Yes.
 - Each seller receives 1/2 and each buyer receives 1/2.
 No. Could total to 3/2.

+### redo

+I meant each seller gets 1 and each buyer 0, was a short circuit in my thinking or something.
+The sum has to be 1, which only option 1 provides.

 ## #3

 Same as above, but B=2 and S=2.